jro31/jethro-codes/_articles/my-story.md

 I didn't consider that the bootcamp had ever really ended for me.

-Even when it was over, I'd continued coding like it wasn't, so in terms of _how_ I was spending my day, now I was working as a software engineer, it wasn't all that different.
+Even when it was over, I'd continued coding like it wasn't, so in terms of _how_ I was spending my days, now I was working as a software engineer, it wasn't all that different.

 The main difference, was now I was getting paid for it.
 And although that sounds like an improvement, it also added a lot of stress.